 Every year, PNPI’s Summer Scholars Program hosts a small cohort of talented students interested in higher education policy.
-A paid and fully funded experience, the Summer Scholars Program offers students a chance to learn about higher education policy while interacting with professionals in the field.
+A hybrid experience, with six weeks remote and four weeks in Washington D.C., the Summer Scholars Program offers students a chance to learn about federal higher education policy while engaging with professionals in the field.
+Scholars are paid for their work while participating in the program, including accommodations and a transportation allowance during the four weeks that students work in D.C.

 PNPI’s Summer Scholars Program is funded by the Bill and Melinda Gates Foundation, Lumina Foundation, and the Kresge Foundation, along with generous support from Terrell Halaska Dunn, David Dunn, and other individual donors.